luut189/BetterSortingVisualizer/README.md

 - Actually, even with **Code Runner**, you would probably need to edit the script inside `settings.json` in the `.vscode` folder.

 - Your best bet is probably using your personal `settings.json` file.

+> With the `Extension Pack for Java`, you should be able to run the source code.

 If you're using **Replit**: